akarlinsky/world_mortality/README.md

 For some European countries, STMF sometimes has more up-to-date (and backward revised) data than Eurostat, as it culls data from countries' NSOs.
 For each data point that exists in both datasets, we take the maximum between them as the final data.

+\* Australia's data (all years) is "Doctor Certified Deaths" rather than "All Registered Deaths".
+These constitute about 85%-90% of all deaths in Australia.

+† Sweden has a significant number of deaths which occurred in "unknown" week in all years.
+960 deaths in 2015, 1963 in 2016, 2230 in 2017, 2513 in 2018, 2616 in 2019, 2652 in 2020.
+These are not included in the weekly data.

 ### Eurostat
 We collect the weekly data from Eurostat for the following countries: Albania, Armenia, Cyprus, Georgia, Liechtenstein, Malta, Montenegro, Romania, Serbia.